 Below are quick links to important websites that may assist you with your legal matters in Pulaski County and Missouri.

-The Importance of Hiring a Pulaski County, MO DWI Administrative Hearing Lawyer
+Why You Need a Pulaski County, MO DWI Administrative Hearing Lawyer

 Having a skilled DWI administrative hearing attorney in Pulaski County, MO can make the difference between keeping your license and facing a suspension.
 Our DWI/DUI defense lawyers know how to challenge procedural errors and legal flaws in your Pulaski County, MO case, and if the DOR fails to prove even one of the above required elements, your suspension can be overturned.

 For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
-(This is why the Combs Waterkotte Pulaski County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)
+(This is why our Pulaski County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 - Routine maintenance of testing devices every 35 days